PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter07/P49_ThreadLocalUserSession/README.md

-# Using the ExecutorService for virtual threads:
+# Pointing ThreadLocal shortcomings
-Write several examples that highlight the task-per-thread model via ExecutorService and virtual threads.
+Provide several examples of using thread-local variables (e.g., for modeling a user shopping cart, or database connections, or transaction ID management).
+In addition, highlight the main shortcomings of thread-local variables.